HelloGrayson/compose-mesos/README.md

 open http://localdocker:8080/ # open Marathon UI
 ```

-Finally, you can adjust the amount of slaves in your Mesos cluster like so:
+You can adjust the amount of slaves in your Mesos cluster like so:

 ```
 fig scale slave=10